-Netronome’s sixth generation of flow processors pack 216 programmable cores and over 100 hardware accelerators that uniquely combine packet, flow, security and content processing in a single device that scales up to 400 Gbps.
+Netronome’s sixth generation of flow processors pack 216 programmable cores and over 100 hardware accelerators that uniquely combine packet, flow, security and content processing in a single device that scales up to 400-Gb/s.

 This document explains how to use DPDK with the Netronome Poll Mode Driver (PMD) supporting Netronome’s Network Flow Processor 6xxx (NFP-6xxx) and Netronome’s Flow Processor 4xxx (NFP-4xxx).

 Before using the Netronome’s DPDK PMD some NFP configuration, which is not related to DPDK, is required.
-The system requires installation of Netronome’s BSP (Board Support Package) along with some specific NFP firmware application.
+The system requires installation of Netronome’s BSP (Board Support Package) along with a specific NFP firmware application.
 Netronome’s NSP ABI version should be 0.20 or higher.

-If you have a NFP device you should already have the code and documentation for doing all this configuration.
+If you have a NFP device you should already have the code and documentation for this configuration.
 Contact email@example.com to obtain the latest available firmware.